grokify/groupbot/README.md

 # GroupBot

+## Overview

+GroupBot is a bot that allows you to share information about yourself with the team.
+It was initially created to share information for ordering tshirts.
+It currently stores data in a Google Sheet.

 ## Using the AWS Engine

 To use the AWS Lambda engine, you need an AWS account.
 If you don't hae one, the [free trial account](https://aws.amazon.com/s/dm/optimization/server-side-test/free-tier/free_np/) includes 1 million free Lambda requests per month forever and 1 million free API Gateway requests per month for the first year.